Linearly Reductive Quotient Singularities: Very small linearly reductive subgroup schemes of

 Next, the study of finite groups that admit very small representations was initiated by Zassenhaus \cite{Zassenhaus} (motivated by questions in near-fields), followed by important contributions by Suzuki and others, and a complete classification was achieved (motivated by questions in differential geometry, see Section \ref{subsec: differentialgeometry}) by Milnor, Thomas, Wall, Wolf, and others, see \cite{Wolf}.
 Instead of repeating this classification here, we will focus on interesting special cases, such as $d = 2$ or $d$ odd.

-Let us also note that the class of finite groups, all of whose abelian subgroups are cyclic, has interesting reformulations and characterizations: they are precisely the groups with periodic cohomology (which makes them interesting for topologists) and they can be characterized by the structure of their Sylow subgroups.
+Let us also note that the class of finite groups, all of whose abelian subgroups are cyclic, has interesting reformulations and characterisations: they are precisely the groups with periodic cohomology (which makes them interesting for topologists) and they can be characterised by the structure of their Sylow subgroups.
 We refer to \cite[Chapter XII, Theorem 11.6]{CE} for details.